-This post was adapted from our budgeting presentation.
-If you’d like to review the full slideshow, including tools and additional details, you’ll find it here.
+This post was adapted from our workshop “How to Build a Budget for SMBs”.
+If you’d like to review the full presentation, including tools and additional details, download it below.

 How detailed should your budget be?
 Well, that depends on your Chart of Accounts (COA) (If you don’t have one of those, check out our post here first).
 Matching your budget to your COA serves two purposes – first, it gives you a framework to set it up, and second, you are able to easily compare your budget to your actual results.

 When creating your first budget, you’ll want to keep some things in mind: